fchacks/after-school-reg/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Current Features
+## Current Features/Description

+- Frontend with React.js and backend is Google Firebase
-- Authentication with email and password supported and linked with firebase db
+- Authentication with email and password supported and linked with Firebase
 - Google Auth works as well

-# Future Features
+## Future Features
--
+- All necessary features can be found [here](https://github.com/fchacks/after-school-reg/wiki/User-Stories).

 ## Available Scripts